UTDNebula/nebula-api/docs/index.md

 Note: routes that are not public can only be accessed on the admin console through Google OAuth login.
 Public routes are available to the public without any authentication.

+## Announcements

+Access and edit information related to announcement.

+1. `POST /api/announcements`: add a new announcement
+3. `GET /api/announcements/search?name=<name>`: get announcement info by name (public)
+4. `GET /api/announcements/<id>`: get announcement info by id (public)
+5. `GET /api/announcements`: get all announcements
+6. `PUT /api/announcements/<id>`: edit announcement with id
+7. `DELETE /api/announcements/<id>`: delete announcement with id

+An example for replacement for `<name>` could be `update`.

+Note: routes that are not public can only be accessed on the admin console through Google OAuth login.
+Public routes are available to the public without any authentication.

 ### Course format:

 ```javascript